kmkaczor/csci4830/README.md

 ==========================
 ====Home: Instructions:====
 ==========================
-If any of these commands fail, you will need to run as windows.
+If any of these commands fail, you will need to run as administrator.
 Find "Powershell" for windows in windows search, right click on it and "Run as Adminstrator"

-Install python for windows: https://www.python.org/downloads/release/python-3100/
+Install python for windows: go into powershell or windows command line and type "python3".
+The windows store will open and will ask to install python 3.9.
+Do so.

 Once it is installed: